• Home

 How to use the Debt Priority Sheet

-If you like to be organized and have your debt prioritize then this is the sheet for you.
-Once you have decided on how you want to pay your debt, write down by level of priority.
+If you like to be organized and have your debt prioritize, this is the sheet.
+Once you have decided on how you want to pay your debt, write it down by priority level.

 #1 being the highest level, the priority debt you want to pay off debt.
-This sheet is really good if you are doing the debt snowball method.
+This sheet is perfect if you are doing the debt snowball method.

-The sheets called Bill Detail Tracker and Debt Paydown are detailed sheets to write down every information regarding each account.
+The sheets called Bill Detail Tracker and Debt Paydown is detailed sheets to write down every information regarding each account.

 If you have multiple credit cards, we recommend using multiple sheets for the Bill Detail Tracker.